rust-lang/blog.rust-lang.org/posts/inside-rust/2023-09-19-crates-io-usage-policy-rfc.md

 Here is a quick **TL;DR**:

-- The current policies are quite vague on a couple of topic, the new policies are more explicit.
+- The current policies are quite vague on a couple of topics.
+The new policies are more explicit.
 - Name squatting is allowed, but only to a certain degree and if you have a good reason for it.
 - The crates.io team will try to contact crate owners before taking any actions.